alexle/alexle.github.com/posts/chicago-marathon-recap.markdown

 My stomach feels like garbage.
 I have so much GU and liquid in me I stop taking fluids.
 At one point, I actually vomit a little Gatorade in my mouth and force it back down.
 Oh well, 2 for price of 1.

 I start to see people off to the side stretching out cramps.
 Many are limping.
-Around mile 23 I turn on Michigan Ave and see tall buildings straight ahead.
-Even though my hamstring is one careless extension away from knotting up, my main concern is how much beer I will drink afterwards.
+There is carnage everywhere.
+Around mile 23, I turn on Michigan Ave and see tall buildings straight ahead.
+That's where the park and finish is, along with my free beer.

 ##Miles 24.8 - 26.2 (7:45 min/mi)##